754-234-4789

 Interior Design Details of Traditional Mediterranean Style

-My design philosophy centers on balance and continuity throughout the home.
-Each space is intentionally connected through coordinated materials and finishes, from case goods with a Mediterranean Old World style, driftwood-inspired finishes to custom sofas and chairs in the living and family rooms that introduce a modern contrast, accented with oversized nickel nailhead detailing.
+My design philosophy emphasizes balance and continuity throughout the home, connecting each space through coordinated materials and finishes.
+Mediterranean Old World case goods with driftwood-inspired finishes are paired with custom sofas and chairs in the living and family rooms, introducing a modern contrast accented by oversized nickel nailhead detailing.

 Integrating Custom Drapery with Architectural Millwork Details